BboyAkers/discord-eth-phishing-detection-bot/README.md

   - [Twitter](https://twitter.com/LaQuasiCinque)

 ## Overview
 This bot is designed to block unsafe urls from weird people in blockchain community discord channels.
-This bot is designed to do several things:
+The bot will:
-1. Monitor chats to see if known malicious urls are being posted in channels.(It uses [Eth Phishing Detect](https://github.com/MetaMask/eth-phishing-detect) by [MetaMask](https://github.com/MetaMask) to check the urls.
+1. Monitor chats for urls that being posted in channels.
+It will then check to see if the site is a known phishing url to ethereum users.
+(It uses [Eth Phishing Detect](https://github.com/MetaMask/eth-phishing-detect) by [MetaMask](https://github.com/MetaMask) to check the urls.
 2. If url(s) are found it'll delete the message(needs to have a role that allows the bot to delete messages) and send the information regarding the malicous message to the desired channel for admins to determe the fate fo the user.

 ## Information bot sends to desired channel